-- Inventory the County's natural and environmental resources to identify appropriate locations for greenways, community and neighborhood and mini parks including connectivity consistent with the 2014 Metropolitan Planning Organization (MPO) Bicycle and Pedestrian Plan. - Strategically locate parks in or near Neighborhood Villages and Urban Centers to meet population-based needs.
-Parks should be carefully planned to respect and take advantage of natural and historic resources as well as to enhance the natural, scenic, and cultural value of the urban areas of the County. - Ensure recreation and open space requirements for residential developments are adequate. - Actively pursue parkland in areas where publicly accessible land does not or is not anticipated to meet citizen needs.
+- Inventory the County's natural and environmental resources to identify appropriate locations for greenways, Community and Neighborhood Parks including connectivity consistent with the 2014 Metropolitan Planning Organization (MPO) Bicycle and Pedestrian Plan. - Strategically locate parks in or near Neighborhood Villages and Urban Centers to meet population-based needs.
+Parks should be carefully planned to respect and take advantage of natural and historic resources as well as to enhance the natural, scenic, and cultural value of the Urban Areas of the County. - Ensure recreation and open space development requirements are adequate.

+• Actively pursue parkland in areas where publicly accessible land does not or is not anticipated to meet citizen needs.